0x6775737461/0x6775737461/README.md

 ### Hi there :alien:

-- I like do things on GNU/Linux, and i use Gentoo for years...
+- I like do things on GNU/Linux.

 - Currently learning 'Bash Script' things.